Canning Green Beans: Guide for Beginners (Raw Pack & Hot Pack)

 Fill jars tightly with clean, snapped, raw beans.
 No pre-cooking needed.
 Pack them down pretty tight to get as much as you can into the jar.
 Cover with boiling water, leaving 1-inch headspace.

-Whichever packing method you choose, after your jars have been filled, you will need to remove air bubbles by running a plastic utensil down inside the jar between the jar and the beans.
+- After your jars have been filled, remove air bubbles by running a plastic utensil down inside the jar between the jar and the beans.
 Press lightly to release any trapped air.
 I like to use an orange peeler.
 You could also use a plastic knife.
+Or an official bubble tool.

 After packing your jars, place filled jars in a pressure canner and process them according to pressure canning methods.
 If you need more instruction on how to use your pressure canner check this link.
 You’ll need to heat the canner, vent it and then process it properly.
 Plus there is information on how to cool the canner properly.
 Lots of details!